 - 3.8-liter six-cylinder makes 385 hp and 310 pounds-feet of torque (Carrera/Targa S)

 - Available seven-speed PDK twin-clutch auto-manual with paddle shifters

 - Available Sport Chrono Package Plus with performance modes for heightened accelerator sensitivity and swifter PDK shifting

 - Turbo has 500 hp, all-wheel drive and manual or PDK transmission

-- GT3 has 435 hp, rear-wheel drive and six-speed manual
+- GT2 RS has 620 hp, twin-turbo 3.6-liter six-cylinder engine, rear-wheel drive and six-speed manual

-Available adaptive headlights swivel up to 15 degrees to better illuminate corners.
+Available adaptive headlights swivel up to 15 degrees to illuminate corners better.
+Standard safety features include:

 - Dual front airbags

 - Door-mounted side curtain airbags (included on convertibles, too)

 - Pop-up rollover bars behind rear seats (convertibles)